-Natomas Unified is responsible for transporting 750 children per year, with an average route distance of 13 miles.
-Natomas Unified School District has a fleet composed of 35 buses, featuring a total of 3 electric school buses and 30 diesel buses.
+Lynwood Unified School District is responsible for transporting 240 children per year, with an average route distance of 15 miles.
+Lynwood Unified School district has a fleet composed of 14 school buses featuring a total of five electric buses, five diesel buses and four gasoline buses.

-Natomas Unified procured electric school buses from Lion Electric Co.
-The Type C buses had the following upgrades: cameras, backup cameras, radios.
-These upgrades were necessary due to student safety.
-The total cost for the new electric school buses was \$330,248.65 per bus.
-Of that total, 100% was covered by the CEC.
-Figure 1 below shows three of the district's new electric school buses funded by the CEC.
+Lynwood Unified School District decided to procure electric school buses from Lion because of the availability of buses, options to curtail bus needs to our bus operations, cost and the unibody cab construction.
+The Type C buses had the following upgrades: wheelchair lifts, air conditioning, stiffer bus platform, and radio and p/a system.
+These upgrades were necessary due to support our Special Education Department and weather conditions supporting comfortable transportation during hot weather.
+The total cost for the new electric school bus was \$329,627 with a total cost of \$988,881 for all three buses.
+Of that total, 100 percent was covered by the CEC.
+Figure 1 below shows one of the district's new electric school buses funded by the CEC.